 This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Utility Warehouse Limited and its affiliates ("Utility Warehouse", “UW”, "us", or "we") respect your right to privacy.
-At Utility Warehouse, we look after any information which could identify you (“personal information”) carefully.
-We strictly comply with all UK data protection laws, and we are listed on the public register of data controllers, which is looked after by the Information Commissioner.
+At UW, we look after any information which could identify you (“personal information”) carefully and strictly in compliance with all UK data protection laws.

-This Privacy Notice applies to our customers, users of our products and services, and to our prospective customers who have shown an interest in our products and services.
+This Privacy Notice applies to our customers, users of our products and services, to our prospective customers who have shown an interest in our products and services and to anyone that interacts with us, such as by browsing our website (“you”).

 This Privacy Notice tells you who we are, how we collect, share and use your personal information, and how you can exercise your privacy rights.
-It applies to personal information that we use to provide you with our services or products, and personal information which we collect through our website or when you show an interest in our services.
+It applies to personal information that we use to provide you with our products and services (including when you show an interest in these) and personal information which we collect through our website or other communications with you.
 If we change the way we handle your personal information, we'll update this Privacy Notice and you'll be able to see the changes.

 You can also write to us at: